afreeorange/wiki.nikhil.io.articles/Testing New Hard Drives.md

 [^1]: Use `-C` to run in foreground.
 But then again, why would you?

 [^2]: The non-destructive version is `badblocks -ns`.

+[^3]: This is a 2-phase, 4-pass command that will take a *long* time.
+On
+    a 4TB WD Red, the whole process was done in about 75 hours.

+[^4]: This took about 8 hours on a 4TB WD Red.